 Related An AE classified as related may be either definitely related or possibly related where a direct cause and effect relationship with the medical device or study procedure has not been demonstrated, but there is a reasonable possibility that the AE was caused by the medical device or study procedure.

 Not Related An AE classified as not related may either be definitely unrelated or simply unlikely to be related (i.e., there are other more likely causes for the AE).

-The Study Sponsor will assess the AEs and may upgrade the investigator's assessment of seriousness and/or causality.
-The Study Sponsor will notify the investigator of any AEs that is upgraded from nonserious to serious or from unrelated to related.
+The study sponsor will assess the AEs and may upgrade the investigator's assessment of seriousness and/or causality.
+The study sponsor will notify the investigator of any AEs that is upgraded from non-serious to serious or from unrelated to related.

-11.4 Return product analysis (as applicable)
+11.4 Return Product Analysis

-Study Sponsor representatives and their contact information are provided in the MOP that accompanies this protocol.
+Study sponsor representatives and their contact information are provided in the MOP that accompanies this protocol.

-Alcon study products associated with device deficiencies and/or product related AEs should be returned and must include the Complaint # which will be provided by Study Sponsor after the case is entered in the Study Sponsor's Global Product Complaint Management System (GPCMS) after the database lock.
+Alcon study products associated with device deficiencies and/or product related AEs should be returned and must include the Complaint # which will be provided by study sponsor after the case is entered in the study sponsor's Global Product Complaint Management System (GPCMS).